network-quality/draft-ietf-ippm-responsiveness/draft-cpaasch-ippm-responsiveness.md

 ### Aggregating Round-trips per Minute

 The method above produces sets of 5 measurements,
-namely: DNS-handshake, TCP-handshake, TLS handshake, HTTP/2 request/response on separate (idle) connections, HTTP/2 request/response on load-bearing connections.
+namely: DNS handshake, TCP handshake, TLS handshake, HTTP/2 request/response on separate (idle) connections, HTTP/2 request/response on load-bearing connections.
 Each of these sets of numbers focuses on a specific aspect of a user's interaction with the network.
 In order to expose a single "Responsiveness" number to the